A 4.5 to 5.5 mile low level walk around the delightful Glenvale area of the Lomonds.

 At the point where the new path crosses over the burn you have the choice of crossing over to do a 4.5 mile walk or stay on the same side and follow an old unsurfaced path further up into the glen for a 5.5 mile walk.
 If you choose the latter you will walk past John Knox’s Pulpit.
 There has been some rockfall in this area in recent years and the path was closed for a while, so be careful.
 When you reach the top of the glen you can cross over the burn onto the new path on the other side.
 Descend back the way you came but on the opposite side of the burn until you come to river crossing you saw earlier.

 About 200m after the mast you will come to a gate on your right hand side with a rough track the other side of it.
-Go through the gate (which is openable) and follow the track for just over 1km initially in a westerly direction but later more south westerly until it meets the quiet Dryside Road at a field gate.
+Go through the gate (which is openable) and follow the track for just over 1km initially in a westerly direction but later more south westerly until it meets the quiet Dryside Road at a field gate close to the Glen Lomond village.
 Turn right onto the road.
 A 2.5 km road walk is now required to return to your start point but it is a very quiet road with minimal traffic.

 View / download this route on Viewranger.